Last Updated on

 Whichever definition you think fits best, the most important things we need to know about them are (a) which emotions they are, (b) what is their purpose or point, (c) how we can improve our experience of them, either in quantity or quality, and (d) what effects they have on us.

 Let’s dive right into Point A: which emotions are positive.

 The list of positive emotions that people experience is nearly endless.
 Not all of these words refer to emotions as scholars understand them, but they are the words most often used by people in describing their own emotions, which gives us a good foundation for positive emotions as they are commonly experienced.

 - Joy – a sense of elation, happiness, and perhaps even exhilaration, often experienced as a sudden spike due to something good happening.

 - Gratitude – a feeling of thankfulness, for something specific or simply all-encompassing, often accompanied by humility and even reverence.

-- Serenity – calm and peaceful feeling of acceptance of oneself.
+- Serenity – a calm and peaceful feeling of acceptance of oneself.

-- Interest – feeling of curiosity or fascination that demands and captures your attention.
+- Interest – a feeling of curiosity or fascination that demands and captures your attention.

-- Hope – feeling of optimism and anticipation about a positive future.
+- Hope – a feeling of optimism and anticipation about a positive future.